popy2k14/redmine_depending_custom_fields/README.md

    - Choosing a value for a parent field hides the "No change" option on all of its descendants so invalid values can't be kept

+## Context menu wizard

+Open the context menu on an issue list (right-click or the menu button) to access the wizard.
+Users who have the **Edit issues** permission will see a menu entry for each parent custom field that is valid for all selected issues.
+Choosing one of these entries expands the menu in place and shows cascading select boxes with a save button.
+Child fields are hidden from the normal menu so dependencies cannot be broken.
+The selected value is stored for every chosen issue once you click **Save**.

 ## Installation

 1. Copy this plugin directory into `plugins` of your Redmine installation.